madeleineostoja/wordprismic/README.md

 wordprismic -c ./path/to/config.js
 ```

 Your new Prismic posts will be saved to in a folder called `wordprismic-import`.
-Compress this to a `.zip` archive, then import it to Prismic.
+Compress the **contents** (not the folder itself) to a `.zip` archive, then import it to Prismic.

 ---